GitKaran4723/mycontent/bca/sem3/AI/Unit01/ch01/03Agents-in-AI.md

 ## **6\.
 Environments:-**

 An **environment** is the world in which an agent operates.
 It includes everything outside the agent that the agent can sense and interact with.
-Example: For a self-driving car, the environment includes:
+Example: For a self-driving car, the environment includes: Roads, Traffic lights, Other vehicles, Pedestrians
-* Roads
-* Traffic lights
-* Other vehicles
-* Pedestrians

 ### **6.1  The Nature of Environments :**